brendanzab/language-garden/elab-stlc-bidirectional-stratify/README.md

 Statically typed languages tend to evolve dependently typed features over time, and if the surface syntax is not prepared to handle it, this can lead to awkward compromises to avoid syntactic ambiguities.
+For examples of such workarounds, see the braces in Rust’s generic constant arguments, first class modules in OCaml, and the various challenges in preparing GHC to support dependent types.

 This elaborator takes a surface language that appears to be a full-spectrum dependently typed language and stratifies it into a simply typed lambda calculus.
-A more advanced version of this could be used to implement a 1ML-style language that looks dependently typed, but in reality is not.
+The idea is that this could retain space in the surface language to add dependently typed features in the future.

 We achieve this using the following GADTs: